-Comparing with the classical notion of retract, note here that an sc-retraction is a retraction of the open set $\cU$, not the ambient space $\E$.
+Comparing the above definition with the classical notion of retract, we note that an sc-retraction is a retraction of the open set $\cU$ and not the ambient space $\E$.
 The latter is relevant only for the notion of smoothness on $\cU$.
-Hence in particular, an sc-retract in $\E$ is not a retract of $\E$, but could have nontrivial topology, though such topological considerations are of little importance to M-polyfolds.
+Hence, in particular, an sc-retract in $\E$ is not a retract of $\E$, but could have nontrivial topology, though such topological considerations are of little importance to M-polyfolds.

 Next, we present a special case of sc-retracts, namely sc-smooth splicing cores, which were introduced as basic models for M-polyfolds in \cite{HWZ_lectures,HoferWysockiZehnder1, HoferWysockiZehnder2} and later got generalized to sc-retracts in \cite{Hofer,HWZscSmooth,hwzbook}.
 Since this notion of splicing will likely no longer be used, we allow ourselves to change the notation and restrict to a further special case (using a finite dimensional parameter space $V$).
-All sc-retractions relevant for Morse theory and holomorphic curve moduli spaces can be put into this setup of ``splicing with finitely many gluing parameters,'' which is also helpful for a simplified notion of Fredholm sections, see Section~\ref{ss:fred}.
+All sc-retractions relevant for Morse theory and holomorphic curve moduli spaces can be put into this setup of ``splicing with finitely many gluing parameters,'' which is also helpful for developing a simplified notion of Fredholm sections; see Section~\ref{ss:fred}.